mlf-core/mlf-core/docs/lint.rst

 -----------------

 The following error numbers correspond to errors found during linting.
-If you are not sure why a specific linting error has occured you may find more information using the respective error code.
+If you are not sure why a specific linting error has occurred you may find more information using the respective error code.

 General
 ^^^^^^^^^